lazy-media/public/Authentik/Discord/Readme.md

 - Navigate to Flows and Stages > Stages
 - Create a new stage
 - Select Deny Stage
-- Enter your name as Discord Verification and enter the message of your choosing.
+- Enter your name as `Discord Deny Verification` and enter a message of your choosing.
-- Select Finish to save
+- Select `Finish` to save

 ## Authentication Flow Creation
 - Navigate to Flows and Stages > Flows